stanly3690/HotSpotAnalysis_Plugin/README.md

 Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

 In `All plugins` tab, look for `HotSpotAnalysis` and tick the checkbox.
-A new icon for Hotspot analyis will appear on the QGIS main panel.
+A new icon for Hotspot Analysis will appear on the QGIS main panel.
 ___
 ### Installation - Ubuntu